-As Executive Director of the Carbon Utilization Research Council (CURC) and the president of the Clean Hydrogen Future Coalition, Shannon develops and supports those coalitions’ federal policy initiatives.
+Shannon serves as the Executive Director of the Carbon Utilization Research Council (CURC) and as the President of the Clean Hydrogen Future Coalition.
+In these leadership roles, Shannon develops and supports the coalitions’ federal policy initiatives and advocates for their goals.
 She also serves as the coalitions’ spokesperson before federal policymakers and the media.

-Shannon co-coordinates the firm’s Government Advocacy and Public Policy practice and lead’s the firm’s federal funding and grant practices.
+Shannon is a co-coordinator of the firm’s Government Advocacy and Public Policy practice and leads the firm’s Federal Funding and Grant practices.